Welcome Home

 Many pets need a little time to adapt to their new environment.
 Remember: moving to a new home is a big change and can be stressful.
 And while many things may be expected when you take a new pet home, you may also end up with some questions!
 We're here to help with general guidance for post-adoption resources.
 If you have questions about behavior or medical issues, please see below.

+Having a sick pet can be stressful, but it's not uncommon.
 Upper respiratory viruses in dogs and cats (much like the common cold in humans) can be transmitted easily in the shelter environment.
-In many cases, symptoms may not develop until days later after the pet has arrived home.
-Having a sick pet can be stressful, but it's not uncommon.
+In many cases, symptoms may not be visible at the shelter, and develop days later after the pet has arrived home.

 Adopters are encouraged to visit their primary vet for a wellness visit as soon as possible after adopting.
 Included in the HSSW Adoption Packet is a certificate for free wellness exam at local VCA hospitals.
 This certificate applies to exams within 14 days of adoption, and can be extended to cover the first available wellness appointment should one not be available within 14 days of adoption.